n4bb12/verdaccio-github-oauth-ui/README.md

 ### Verdaccio UI

 - Click the login button and get redirected to GitHub.
-- Authorize the registry for your user and the configured GitHub org - this only needs to be done once.
+- Authorize the registry to access your GitHub user and org info.
+You only need to do this once.
+If your org is private, make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button to get `read:org` access when prompted to authorize.
-- When completed, you'll be redirected back to the Verdaccio registry.
+- Once completed, you'll be redirected back to the Verdaccio registry.

 You are now logged in.

-<h4 style="color: red">Important</h4>

-Make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button for `read:org` access when prompted to authorize.
-If you accidentally skipped this step, go to https://github.com/settings/applications, find the Verdaccio registry and grant `read:org` access from there.

 ### Command Line